About > Siargao Island

 Geographical and demographic situation

-Siargao is an island located 800 km southeast of Manila in the province of Surigao del Norte.
-Its surface area is about 437 km².
-The island of Siargao faces the Pacific Ocean and the Philippine Trench.
+Siargao is an island located 800 km south-east of Manila in the province of Surigao del Norte.
+It has an area of around 437 km2 and faces the Pacific Ocean.

 A fragile economic context

-Tourism is developing more and more in Siargao.
-When the association was established on the island in 2010, General Luna (main tourist village) had a dozen hotels and a few restaurants.
-For a few years, development was gradual.
-In 2015, tourism expansion took a different turn with the construction of a road linking the main villages.
+In addition, tourism is rapidly developing in Siargao.
+When the association set up on the island in 2010, General Luna (the main tourist village) had a dozen hotels and a few restaurants.
+While tourism developed gradually over the first few years, in 2015 the expansion of tourism took on a new dimension due to the construction of a road linking the main villages on the island.

-Some local families nevertheless operate a hotel or restaurant they have owned for many years.
-But with rising competition, equipment prices and rapid wear at the seaside, they are no longer able to maintain or renovate their buildings.
+While some local families have run a hotel or restaurant for many years, the rise in competition, price of equipment and the rapid wear and tear from nature, means that they can no longer maintain or renovate their buildings.

-It is this fragile economic context that has motivated all of Siargao Masaya's actions to support local communities in their development and offer the children of Siargao the opportunity to attend school.
+It is this fragile economic situation that has motivated all of Siargao Masaya's actions to support the local communities’ development and offer the children of Siargao the opportunity to go to school.